Papua New Guinea

 Geographic proximity and historical links have given Papua New Guinea a special place in Australia's foreign relations and the bilateral relationship is one of our most complex and wide-ranging.
 Government relations are underpinned by the Comprehensive Strategic and Economic Partnership of 2020 and the Joint Declaration for a New Papua New Guinea-Australia Partnership, which is built on the Joint Declaration of Principles of 1987 (revised in 1992).
 Our leaders and ministers are in close and regular contact, including through an Annual Leaders' Dialogue and the Ministerial Forum.

 The Australia-Papua New Guinea Ministerial Forum is an annual high-level meeting between the two countries.
-Papua New Guinea hosted the 27th Ministerial Forum on 26 August 2019 in Port Moresby.
-Ministers agreed to cooperate in areas that will maximise bilateral and regional stability and prosperity, including through progressing the Comprehensive Strategic and Economic Partnership, enhanced trade and investment arrangements, development cooperation, critical infrastructure, defence, policing and border management.
+The 28th Ministerial Forum was held virtually on 2 September 2021. .
+Ministers agreed to cooperate in areas that will maximise bilateral and regional stability and prosperity, including through progressing the Comprehensive Strategic and Economic Partnership, enhanced trade and investment arrangements, development cooperation, critical infrastructure, defence, policing and border management and climate change.

 Defence and security cooperation

 2019 marked the 40th anniversary of the Papua New Guinea-Australia Defence Cooperation Program, by far our largest defence cooperation program with any country.
 Australia provided support for PNG's hosting of APEC in 2018, particularly assisting with security arrangements.
 This involved support from both the Australian Defence Force and the Australian Federal Police.
 The Papua New Guinea Defence Force made a valuable contribution to peace in the region through its decade long involvement in bringing peace and stability back to Solomon Islands.